ataraxao/drex/docs/MECHANISM_SUMMARY.md

 `max(0, (Vehicle Value × Allocation %) − B Distribution Ledger)`
 with the remainder to Party A (net of permitted fees/withholding).

-**Key property:** the ledger prevents double counting across multiple Liquidity Events and final unwind.
+**Key property:** the ledger prevents double counting across multiple Liquidity Events, discretionary distributions recorded as B Distributions, and final unwind.

 ## 5) The “Operative Date” gating (what makes it real)
 The Agreement is **not operative** until the custody/control structure is actually implemented such that, in substance: